Medication Search - Apo-Oxcarbazepine

 Seniors: Seniors may require lower doses of this medication.
 Do not change the way you are taking the medication without consulting your doctor.

-What other drugs could interact with the Apo-Oxcarbazepine medication?
+What other drugs could interact with Apo-Oxcarbazepine?

 There may be an interaction between oxcarbazepine and any of the following: